 Cooked tomatoes provide great health benefits.
 They contain lycopene, which has significant antioxidant properties.
 The power of lycopene is greatly enhanced with cooked tomatoes.
 Lycopene is shown to help prevent certain types of cancer, especially prostate.
 Tomatoes also contain beta carotene and vitamin C.

 This sauce also tastes delicious using canned tomatoes.
 Here are a few tips when you substitute canned for fresh: Choose whole, peeled tomatoes.
 Stay away from crushed, diced, stewed, or any other more processed forms as they are typically made from lesser quality tomatoes and have a more cooked, tomato-paste-like flavor.
-If substituting canned for fresh, one 28-ounce can equals 10 to 12 fresh plum tomatoes, peeled, or about 2 pounds of any variety of tomatoes.
+If substituting canned for fresh, one 28-ounce can equal 10 to 12 fresh plum tomatoes, peeled, or about 2 pounds of any variety of tomatoes.

 To peel tomatoes quickly, drop them in a pot of boiling water for about 5-10 seconds.
 Use a slotted spoon to transfer them to a large bowl of ice water.
 Let stand for 1 minute, remove and peel the skin off.